Why I Care About Ethically Sourcing Gemstones and Why You Should Too

 |Despite promises of “good vibes only”, many crystals and gemstones have a dark origin story.
 The multi-billion dollar gemstone industry is wrought with environmental degradation, pollution, dangerous working conditions, child labour, low wages, and violence.|

 Conventional gemstones found at retailers in the West and across the globe are largely mined in the world's poorest countries with lax labour laws and environmental regulations.
-The gemstone industry largely profits from the exploitation of vulnerable, marginalized people around the world.
+The gemstone industry largely profits from the exploitation of vulnerable, marginalized people around the world, especially Black folx, Indigenous folx, and people of colour.
 Often, the conditions are dangerous for workers, with little safety equipment, and low wages.

 The mining and distribution of gemstones are also linked to conflict and violence.
 Myanmar (formerly Burma), for example, is the source for many of the world’s gemstones, especially rubies.
 Myanmar's military, who is responsible for systemic violence and genocide against the Rohingya people, controls and profits from the country’s gemstone mines.